Here are some ideas for possible research projects (including Masters and PhDs, etc) involving 1000minds.

 - What do tourists value most when visiting wilderness areas or other tourist attractions?

 We support academics and students with discounted academic licenses and academic awards.

 Contact us if you want to use 1000minds for teaching and you’d like us to send you a dedicated URL for your students to quickly enrol for their own user accounts so they can use 1000minds (e.g. class project).

-To mention 1000minds in your research, we recommend something like:
+To mention 1000minds in your research, we recommend a reference like this:

-The above reference for the article underpinning the PAPRIKA method is:
+The reference for the article underpinning the PAPRIKA method is:

 P Hansen & F Ombler (2008), “A new method for scoring multi-attribute value models using pairwise rankings of alternatives”, Journal of Multi-Criteria Decision Analysis 15, 87-107.